anhoodie/testenvion/README.md

 **WARNING:**  This library is highly experimental at the moment.
 Please do not invest what you can't afford to loose.
-This is a personal project, I can not be held responsible for the library
+This is a personal project, I can not be held responsible for the library malfunction, which can lead to a loss of money.

+*The project is licensed under the terms of the MIT License.*

+### Exchanges